 Multiple criteria are used in the development of web-based VBAC calculators, including maternal age, body mass index, prior vaginal delivery, and race, among others.
 The paragraph in Practice Bulletin 184 that discusses “obesity”, leaves a final sentence that states patients who have a BMI of “30 or greater may be candidates for TOLAC, depending on their other characteristics (eg, having had a prior vaginal delivery), and their care should be individualized”.
 If ACOG’s intention was not to limit options for people with a BMI over 30, we question why they chose to include the words “may be candidates” while adding an example of “having had a prior vaginal delivery”.
 We strongly feel this statement may lead some physicians and midwives to decrease access to TOLAC for those with a BMI over 30, that have not had a prior vaginal birth.
 According to ACOG, cesarean delivery poses a greater risk of “infection, bleeding, and other complications” for an “obese woman” than for someone with BMI in the normal range.

-ICAN as an organization strongly disagrees with the use of a patient’s race in VBAC calculators.
+ICAN as an organization strongly opposes the use of a patient’s race in VBAC calculators.
 There is a lack of scientific evidence that offers an explanation of why race is included in the calculations.
-Until peer-reviewed research examining correlations between race and mode of delivery provides something other than inconclusive results such as “possible physician bias”, or “cross-cultural differences”, race should not be part of the criteria used to determine the probability of any person’s ability to birth vaginally.
-It does not appear, to us, that race alone has been conclusively determined to be a causation versus correlation for higher risk of repeat cesarean, but instead appears to possibly be due to societal issues, including systemic racism in the medical system.
+Until peer-reviewed research examining correlations between race and mode of delivery provides something other than results such as “possible physician bias”, or “cross-cultural differences”, race should not be part of the criteria used to estimate the probability of vaginal birth.
+Race has not been conclusively determined to be a causation versus correlation for higher risk of repeat cesarean, but instead appears to be due to societal issues, including systemic racism in the medical system.
 Our society is ethnically and racially diverse.
 We challenge ACOG to develop a culturally informed maternity care response to the rising cesarean rates among all people, but specifically among People of Color.

 In December of 2016, ACOG clarified their stance on Vaginal Birth After Two Prior Cesareans (VBA2C), stating: “Most women with two previous low-transverse cesarean deliveries are candidates for and should be offered TOLAC and counseled based on the combination of individual factors that affect their risk and probability of achieving a successful VBAC”.
 With the amount of available data showing similar rates of attempted TOLAC turned VBAC between those with one prior cesarean, and those with two prior cesareans, and the studies showing similar, to a 1-2% increase in risk of uterine rupture, we are disappointed that Practice Bulletin 184 did not reflect the 2016 clarification wordage.